-The carrying amounts of financial assets and liabilities with a maturity of less than one year (including amounts due from intermediate holding company, amounts due from related companies, cash and cash equivalents, amounts due to intermediate and related companies, and accrued operating expenses) are assumed to approximate their fair values.
+The carrying amounts of financial assets and liabilities with a maturity of less than one year (including amounts due from intermediate holding company, cash and cash equivalents, amounts due to intermediate holding company and related companies and accrued operating expenses) are assumed to approximate their fair values.
 The carrying values of financial assets and liabilities approximate to their fair values due to the short period to maturity.